nbetts2020/MoE-Asset-Pricing/README.md

 This combination enables the model to focus on the most relevant data within the given sample space, enhancing prediction accuracy.

-**Custom Training Pipeline:** Optimized for training for the NVIDIA Ampere architecture, employing techniques like mixed precision and gradient checkpointing for efficient resource utilization.
+**Custom Training Pipeline:** Optimized for training on the NVIDIA Ampere architecture, employing techniques like mixed precision and gradient checkpointing for efficient memory utilization.
+DeepSpeed, Microsoft's distributed learning library, is used to scale ADAPT-1B.
+Stage 3 ZeRO optimization is used for full parameter and activation partitioning across GPUs, while offloading all optimizer states and operations to the CPU.

+**Latent Reasoning:** Drawing from Meta's Coconut framework, ADAPT-1B performs reasoning in the latent space before producing answers.
+In Coconut, "continuous thoughts" are hidden states recursively fed back into the model, allowing reasoning to unfold internally without emitting language tokens.
+ADAPT-1B extends this idea using a curriculum learning strategy inspired by iCoT, using the SC8k-R dataset to gradually replace explicit reasoning tokens with latent ones - allowing the model to internalize reasoning steps within its latent space.

 **FlashAttention 2**[^9][^10]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.